Monetary and Non-monetary Barriers to Accessing Environmental Public Benefit Programs: Experimental Evidence from California

 Experimental Design

-We assign each of the 120,000 sampled addresses to eight groups via stratified randomization.
-We use the same stratification procedure as in sampling.
-The treatment arms receive an equal number of addresses.
+We assign each of the 90,179 sampled addresses to eight groups via stratified randomization.
+We use the same stratifying variables as in sampling.
+To identify the optimal sample split across treatment arms, we specify 6 broad hypotheses that we test based on which of the 9 treatment groups, as follows:

 Experimental Design Details